 Generally, a five-bladed ceiling fan will attribute more to the aesthetic value of a room than a three-bladed ceiling fan will contribute.
 The reason for an increased aesthetic value can mainly be found in the more symmetrical shape of the five-bladed ceiling fan.

 But again, it is all about taste; while the five-bladed ceiling fan will give a balanced, symmetrical look, the three-bladed ceiling fan will contribute a more modern and sleek look.

 Airflow Efficiency As Influenced By Number of Blades on a Ceiling Fan?

 The number of blades on a ceiling fan influences how efficiently the air is distributed through your room.
 A study where the findings were based on the most current U.S. D.O.E mandated test method for ceiling fans found that fans with fewer blades provide a better chill effect in subtropical climates.
 This phenomenon might be because three-blade ceiling fans move air quicker than five-blade ceiling fans and create a better cooling effect.

-Ceiling fans with five blades tend to be more aesthetically pleasing than three-blade ceiling fans due to their more cylindrical form but will cost you more money at the end of the day.
+Ceiling fans with five blades tend to be more aesthetically pleasing and quieter than three-blade ceiling fans but will cost you more money at the end of the day.

-Three-bladed ceiling fans provide less noise than five-blade ceiling fans and increase energy efficiency due to less drag on the blades and thus on the fan’s motor.
+Three-bladed ceiling fans increase energy efficiency due to less drag on the blades and thus on the fan’s motor.
 In addition, Three-blade ceiling fans provide more airflow than five-blade ceiling fans, and that will contribute to a much better wind chill effect.

 The final decision between a three and five-blade ceiling fan is up to you to satisfy your needs and taste.